 This article will discuss how genetics can affect your risk for developing Crohn’s disease.

 Is Crohn’s disease genetic?

 Studies have shown that around 15% of the individuals affected by Crohn’s disease have an immediately affected relative.

-Some environmental factors like diet, alcohol consumption, and smoking also act as influences.
+Some environmental factors like diet, alcohol consumption, and smoking also influence.